micro-community/development/ideas/mvp-steps.md

 Note: For the MVP we decided to hide the concept of namespaces from the users to leave us more time to work out the details.

 **Things to work out**:
-- **"Right now "micro login" uses the auth of the namespace you're currently in.
+- **"Right now `micro login` uses the auth of the namespace you're currently in.
 If we're changing this to always talk to the platform it'll mean the users auth account isn't valid when making a call via the CLI."**

 At this point the user can either use the environment or get a payment required error message - this is up to us.